Harris-giki/GPA_Calculator/README.md

 ### Development Setup

-1. Fork the repository
+1. Fork the repository.
-2. Create feature branch:
+2. Create feature branch and add onto the project.

 ## 📞 Support